mikebaldry/math_engine/README.md

 and that is pretty much every feature so far.
 Please let me know of any bugs or additions that you'd like to see!

+## Contributors

+Mario de la Ossa (mdelaossa): Handling of complex numbers and upgraded to work with 1.9.X

 ## License

 See the LICENSE file included with the distribution for licensing and